socadk/design-practice-repository/artifact-templates/DPR-CRCCard.md

 ### Origins and Signs of Use
 <!-- From PLOPs and from AA-->
 The original CRC cards were invented by W. Cunningham, who also invented Wikis and Technical Debt metaphor, and published in his [OOPSLA 1989 paper](http://c2.com/doc/oopsla89/paper.html).
-They were popularized in RDD (for programming and object design level) @WirfsBrock:RDD:2002.
+They were used for object design and popularized in the Responsibility-Driven Design (RDD) method (@WirfsBrock:RDD:2002).

 On the architectural level, they are used in Volume 1 of the POSA book series (@Buschmann:1996).
 See this [blog post by M. Stal](http://stal.blogspot.ch/2006/12/architects-toolset-crc-cards.html) for background information and rationale.
 [O. Zimmermann](https://www.ifs.hsr.ch/Olaf-Zimmermann.11623.0.html?&L=4) has been using them this way in his "Application Architecture" lecture at HSR/OST since 2013; M. Keeling features them as Activity 13 in "Design It!" (@Keeling:2019).